swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-35-deploy-and-access-the-model-on-kubernetes.md

     The following steps will create resources on the cloud provider.
 These resources will be deleted at the end of the guide, but you might be charged for them.
-    Kubernetes clusters are not free on most cloud providers and can be expensive.
+    Kubernetes clusters are not free and can be expensive.
 Make sure to delete the resources at the end of the guide.

 The following diagram illustrates the control flow of the experiment at the end of this chapter: